Northampton Town F.C.: The Sixfields era

 Northampton caused an upset in the third round of the 2010–11 Football League Cup, knocking out Liverpool at Anfield.
-The game was drawn 2–2 after extra time, and the Cobblers beat the team 69 places above them 4–2 on penalties, the winning penalty being scored by Abdul Osman at the 'Kop End'.
-Ian Sampson was sacked as manager on 2 March 2011 after a poor run of form saw the Cobblers fail to win in eight games and sit in a disappointing 16th position in League 2.
+The game was drawn 2–2 after extra time, as the Cobblers beat the team 69 places above them 4–2 on penalties, the winning penalty being scored by Abdul Osman at the 'Kop End'.
+Ian Sampson was sacked as manager on 2 March 2011 after a poor run of form saw the Cobblers fail to win in eight games and sit in a disappointing 16th position in League Two.
 Sampson's last game in charge was a 2–3 defeat against Burton Albion, the manner of this defeat ultimately costing him his job.
 Sampson's sacking brought to an end a 17-year association with Northampton, and his commitment to the club has guaranteed his status as a legend in fans' hearts.

 David Cardoza moved quickly and Gary Johnson was unveiled as the new manager on 4 March 2011.
-However, things didn't go well under Gary Johnson: the club slid further down the table in League 2 and only just avoided relegation at the end of the 2010–11 season.
-The beginning of the 2011–12 season saw no improvement for the Cobblers and Gary Johnson left the club on 14 November 2011 by mutual consent.
+However, things didn't go well under Johnson: the club slid further down the table in League Two and only just avoided relegation at the end of the 2010–11 season.
+The beginning of the 2011–12 season saw no improvement for the Cobblers and Johnson left the club on 14 November 2011 by mutual consent.
 In November 2011, Northampton appointed ex-Watford manager Aidy Boothroyd as their new manager.
-After drafting in players such as Ben Harding, Luke Guttridge and Clarke Carlisle, Boothroyd managed to keep Northampton in the league and in the summer set about transforming the club into a club with promotion ambitions.
+After drafting in players such as Ben Harding, Luke Guttridge and Clarke Carlisle, Boothroyd managed to keep Northampton in the league and over the summer set about transforming the club into a club with promotion ambitions.
 On 18 May 2013, Northampton reached the League Two play-off final, losing 3–0 to Bradford City at Wembley Stadium.

 After a poor start to the 2013–14 League Two season, Northampton found themselves at the foot of the table, and as of 21 December, they had only won four games.
 Boothroyd was subsequently sacked.
 From the start of the 2013–14 season, Northampton shared their Sixfields Stadium with Coventry City with the West Midlands club going through a protracted dispute with the owners of their previous home, the Ricoh Arena in Coventry.
-On 27 January 2014, David Cardoza appointed former Oxford United manager Chris Wilder as the new manager of the club on a three and half-year deal.
+On 27 January 2014, David Cardoza appointed former Oxford United manager Chris Wilder as the new manager of the club on a three-and-a-half-year deal.